 Victor Niederhoffer said that he never reads books less than 100 years old.
 You don’t have to go that far, but surely there’s more in it for you to be acquainted with War and Peace, The Fountainhead, The Odyssey and The Iliad than in Booker Prize winners like Wolf Hall.

 13. Invest in your friendships

 I’m lucky to have circles of very good friends.
-Friendships are like a garden.
-You have to tend to them and nurture them.
-Look after them.
+Look after your friendships and nurture them.
 Because of my friends and the quality of those friendships, I count myself a very lucky man.

 14. Tell the truth

 Lying is bad for the soul.
 Even little lies hurt you.
 If you lie to others, then there is a disconnect between you and them.
 Why would you want to put a barrier between yourself and others around you.
 That’s the opposite of integrity.
 Don’t we all strive for integrity and authenticity?
 Well then, stop lying.